henryarpon/PHT04/README.md

-# My One Code Camp Training Activity Repository
+# My Coding Training Activity Repository

-Welcome to my One Code Camp training activity repository!
+Welcome to my coding training activity repository!

 ## Introduction

-This repository is dedicated to showcasing the various short activities I've completed during my training at One Code Camp.
+This repository is dedicated to showcasing the various short activities I've completed during my training at coding.
 Here, you'll find code snippets, exercises, and small projects that demonstrate my learning progress and skills development.

 ## Purpose

-The main purpose of this repository is to document my activity-based learning journey at One Code Camp.
+The main purpose of this repository is to document my activity-based learning journey at coding bootcampt.
 Each activity represents a focused learning task or exercise designed to enhance my coding proficiency and understanding of key programming concepts.

 ## Contents